Niggling Ankle Pain and Injuries

 Prevention of Injuries by Increasing Ankle Stability

 The process of ageing tends to worsen ankle flexibility and strength, and may impede daily mobility.
-The deterioration of ankle mobility will lead to more issues.
-Studies have found that one of the strongest ways to prevent falls and fall-related injuries among ageing elderly populations is by having strong ankle strength (Source).
+The deterioration of ankle mobility will lead to more issues and can be caused by other musculoskeletal issues.
+Studies have found that one of the strongest ways to prevent falls and fall-related injuries among ageing elderly populations is by having strong ankle strength .
 It may be worth thinking about your older relatives and how they can improve their ankle functionality.

 More stable ankles mean less falling.
 It’s worth unpacking exactly why that is, and what aspects of your feet need to be strong.
 The feet, after all, are the entry points for balanced functional movements within the rest of the body.